Olhão has grown from a small fishing village

 showcasing the history of the town.

 The coast of Olhão is made up of two sandy islands - Ilha da Culatra and Ilha da Armona.
 Ilha da Culatra is surrounded by clear waters, making it the perfect place for diving and snorkelling.
 At the western end of the island, there is another beach and a lighthouse.
 This area is known as Ilha do Farol, but it’s not actually a separate island.
-Ilha da Armona is the closest island to Olhão and includes Praia da Fuseta-Mar and Praia da Armona.
+Ilha da Armona is the closest island to Olhão and includes Praia da Fuseta-Mar and Praia da Armona, both are sandy beaches.

 Both islands are part of the Ria Formosa